 Luis Carlos Sotelo Castro, LLM, MA, PhD

-Luis Carlos Sotelo-Castro (PhD) is Concordia’s Canada Research Chair in Oral History Performance (OHP), Associate Professor in the Theatre Department, and co-director of the Centre for Oral History and Digital Storytelling (COHDS).
+Luis Carlos Sotelo-Castro (PhD) was Concordia’s Canada Research Chair in Oral History Performance (OHP) between 2016 and 2021.
+He is Associate Professor in the Theatre Department, and co-director of the Centre for Oral History and Digital Storytelling (COHDS).
 A Canada Foundation for Innovation Infrastructure Grant enabled him to create the Acts of Listening Lab (ALLab) in 2018.
 Based at the Centre for Oral History and Digital Storytelling (LB.1042, ), the ALLab is a world-leading hub set up to investigate the transformative power of listening to personal narratives by survivors of social trauma.
 With state-of-the art technology and a performance space, the ALLab brings together sound art, performance, oral history, and social innovation methodologies to support conversations (or rather, listening processes) that matter.
 In his research and teaching, performance creation, social drama, oral history, community-building, memory studies, trauma studies, political philosophy, and audience participation combine to engage publics as active listeners of difficult but crucial knowledge.

 He was recruited in 2016 from the University of East London (UK), where he was a Senior Lecturer in the Applied Theatre and Community Arts Program.
 He is originally from Colombia, and his current research at the ALLab focuses on developing creative approaches to transformative justice processes.
 He co-founded the Quebec Working Group, an interdisciplinary group of volunteers who have collected a significant number of statements from Colombians in exile in Quebec for Colombia’s Truth Commission.
 In collaboration with singer Pilar Jimenez, he founded in 2019 the Listening Choir, a community choir that creates acoustic spaces to support collective acts of memory for Colombians in exile and their circles of support.
 He collaborates with the Essex Transitional Justice Group (Essex University, UK) to provide expert advice on how to stage restorative conversations to the Special Peace Jurisdiction, a transitional justice tribunal in Colombia.
 Local collaborators who benefit from his research and with whom he exchanges knowledge regularly include non-for profit organizations such as the International Victims’ Forum (based in Quebec City), the Centre de Services de Justice Reparatrice (Montreal), and a network of artists and scholars in Canada, Mexico, Colombia, the US, Australia, the UK and Europe.